EGI-Federation/bdii/README.md

 ## Compressed Content Exchange Mechanism (CCEM)

-The Compressed Content Exchange Mechanism is intended to speed up the gathering of information in case of a ldapsearch to another BDII instance.
+The Compressed Content Exchange Mechanism is intended to speed up the gathering of information in case of a `ldapsearch` to another BDII instance.
 The update process first tries to find the entry containing the compressed content of the queried instance and subsequently adds the information to its upcoming database.
 If the CCEM fails the normal procedure as described in the previous paragraph is executed.
 The CCEM function is enabled by default in version `>= 3.9.1`.
-To disable, add the following to your bdii.conf:
+To disable, add the following to your `bdii.conf`:

 ```sh
 BDII_CCEM=no